Lindsay Liepman - Reporter

 After graduating from Southwestern, Adam started his career at KNOE in Monroe, Louisiana.
 From 2004 to 2007 he covered Louisiana Tech, UL-Monroe, Grambling, LSU and the Saints before making his way back to the Lone Star State.

 Adam is the proud father of a Dorkie (a mix of Dachshund and Yorkie) named Oscar.
-When he's not busy trying to convince Oscar that the squirrel always wins, Adam enjoys Houston Astros baseball, a competitive game of shuffleboard or a mulligan-filled round of golf.
+When he's not busy trying to convince Oscar that the squirrel always wins, Adam enjoys playing golf and following Houston Astros baseball.
+If he’s watching the ‘Stros with an ice pack on his shoulder, it’s because Adam plays on a championship co-ed dodgeball team (despite his right arm telling him to hang it up).

 Wendolyne Rivera - Anchor